Fyras-Solutions/LLMRouterService/README.md

 - Add new selectors or councils by implementing the appropriate base classes in `schemas/abstractions.py`.
 - Customize routing logic in `routers/router.py`.

+## Testing
+- Unit tests are located in the `tests/` directory.
+- See `COVERAGE.md` for last written coverage reports.

 ## License
 MIT